circuit/circuitKiosk/README.md

 On your Raspberry console:

 1. Find your recording and playback devices
-  *  Locate your USB microphone in the list of capture hardware devices.
+  *  Locate your microphone in the list of capture hardware devices.
 Write down the card number and device number.

          arecord -l